 Unified Family Court

-Unified Family Court is a fully integrated, comprehensive approach to handling all cases involving children and families, while at the same time resolving family disputes in a fair, timely, efficient, and cost effective manner.
+Florida’s Family Court uses a fully integrated, comprehensive approach to handling all cases involving children and families, while at the same time resolving family disputes in a fair, timely, efficient, and cost effective manner.

-Family Court can mean different things to different people.
-In Florida, the Supreme Court has recognized Unified Family Court as the best way to handle cases that involve children and families.
-The idea behind Unified Family Court (or UFC for short) is that a family should be able to have all of their disputes resolved in the most effective and efficient way possible.
-Since 1991, a series of Florida Supreme Court opinions have been instrumental in establishing UFC throughout the state.
+The Florida Supreme Court has recognized that families should be able to have all of their disputes resolved in the most effective and efficient way possible.
+Court cases involving one family are handled before one judge unless impractical.
+Since 1991, a series of Florida Supreme Court opinions have been instrumental in shaping family courts throughout the state.
 Click the links below to view the full versions of the opinions.

 Family Court Jurisdiction